Tony Perez (referee): Jung Koo Chang-Muangchai Kittikasem

 Perez flew to South Korea during 1991 to referee the May 18 bout between WBC World Flyweight champion Muangchai Kittikasem of Thailand, 14 wins and a loss to Michael Carbajal coming in with ten wins by knockout, and the 38 wins, 3 losses, 17 wins by knockout challenger, former WBC world Junior Flyweight champion and future Hall of Famer Jung Koo Chang of South Korea at the Olympic Gymnastic Gymnasium in Seoul.
 This match is also considered a classic; Kittikasem had been floored three times (twice in round five and once in round eleven) and was on the verge of being defeated by knockout when he connected with a left hook and right hand that sent Chang down with about one minute left for the fight to finish in round 12, badly hurting Chang.
 The South Korean fighter rose but was downed again immediately afterwards, with Perez halting the fight with 24 seconds to go, giving the defending world champion a come from behind victory.
 This was Chang's last boxing fight and his only knockout loss as a professional boxer.

 Mercer KO5 Morrison

-Perez was the referee of one of the first major boxing pay per view and WBO fights, when then WBO world Heavyweight champion Ray Mercer beat Rocky V star and future WBO world Heavyweight champion Tommy Morrison, to retain the championship, with a fifth-round technical knockout that is often considered one of the best finishes in boxing history, October 18, 1991, at the Convention Hall in Atlantic City.
-Perez received harsh criticism from many for his slowness in stopping the fight.
+Perez was the referee of one of the first major boxing pay per view and WBO fights, when then WBO heavyweight world champion Ray Mercer beat Rocky V star and future WBO heavyweight world champion Tommy Morrison, to retain the championship, with a fifth-round technical knockout that is often considered one of the best finishes in boxing history on October 18, 1991, at the Convention Hall in Atlantic City.
+Perez received harsh criticism from many for his slowness in stopping the fight as Mercer hit Morrison with 18 unanswered punches.